Code-Institute-Submissions/Lee-moran-BattleShips_AprResub/README.md

 Once at the finished point, limit testing has been conducted by myself, there is currently no reported issues that cause the game to break.

+Isuues with heruko, since original deployment, Used a different method to deploy.

+Deploying your app to heroku

+1. Login to heroku and enter your details.
+command: heroku login -i

+2. Get your app name from heroku.
+command: heroku apps

+3. Set the heroku remote.
+(Replace <app_name> with your actual app name)
+command: ﻿heroku git:remote -a <app_name>

+4. Add, commit and push to github
+command: git add . && git commit -m "Deploy to Heroku via CLI"

+5. Push to both github and heroku
+command: git push origin main
+command: git push heroku main

+MFA/2FA enabled?
+1. Click on Account Settings (under the avatar menu)
+2. Scroll down to the API Key section and click Reveal.
+Copy the key.
+3. Enter the command: heroku_config , and enter your api key you copied when prompted
+4. Complete the steps above, if you see an input box at the top middle of the editor...
+a. enter your heroku username
+b. enter the api key you just copied

+Need to deploy again?
+You should just be able to add, commit and push, and if prompted enter your username and api key again.

 ## Validator Testing

 HTML - Not within project scope.